sparshbaurasi/terraform-vpn-auto/README.md

 ```
 ./vpn-bash/vpn-rsa.sh example-clientname.com ADD terraform
 ```
+Note : The above command is specifically for users who want to create clientvpn endpoint also.
+All Other Command which will help to ADD or DELETE VPN User to or from Exsisting ClientVPN Endpoint are mentioned at last of this file
 - Explaination :
  - At Index 0 - We are trying to run bash script inside vpn_bash folder
  - At Index 1 - We are giving clientname which user has to input for ADD/DELTE Option